 Recognizing familiar structures and patterns is called a reduction strategy.
-It offers the thinker a more global view of the problem by ignoring the details and enhances the possibility of strategic planning and an intuitive feel for the problem (Armoni et al., 2006).
+It offers the thinker a more global view of a problem by ignoring the details and enhances the possibility of strategic planning and an intuitive feel for the problem (Armoni et al., 2006).
 Hazzan (2002) showed a tendency to reduce a problem by adhering to familiar mathematical concepts from previous learning when solving problems in computability theory.
-The tendency to use reduction is influenced by the topic with which the problem deals, the way solvers conceive the legitimacy of reduction as a problem solving heuristic, and the extent to which they consider that abstraction contributes to their problem solving.
+The tendency to use reduction is influenced by the topic with which the problem deals, the way solvers conceive the legitimacy of reduction as a problem-solving heuristic, and the extent to which they consider that abstraction contributes to their problem solving.
 In addition, reduction seems illegitimate, like cheating, when using black boxes without knowing the implementation details (Armoni et al., 2006).
-Obstacles encountered during transfer of prior knowledge to a new problem were related to “blurred” and vague pictures that solvers had about relevant data in the tasks to be solved, about proper utilization of basic algorithmic patterns, and about interconnections between these patterns.
+Obstacles encountered during the transfer of prior knowledge to a new problem were related to “blurred” and vague pictures that solvers had about relevant data in the tasks to be solved, about proper utilization of basic algorithmic patterns, and about interconnections between these patterns.
 This may explain why less than 30% of a senior students’ class used higher abstraction level solutions characterized by treating the problem as an object with properties (Ginat et al., 2017).

 In the course described in this paper, we used a black box approach to teach students new simple or complex data structures.
-Each data structure was presented twice: first, as a black box with its defined operations – abstract data type (ADT); and second, as its implementation.
-A more detailed description of this approach within the course may be found in the next chapter.
+Each data structure was presented twice: first, as a black box with its defined operations – an abstract data type (ADT); and second, as its implementation.
+A more detailed description of this approach within the course may be found in the next section.

-2.2.1 Abstract Thinking Levels in DS Course
+2.2.1 Abstract Thinking Levels in the DS Course

-Some studies exist where the majority of the discussion revolves around abstract thinking and problem solving aspects in computer science.
-For example, Haberman (2004) studied abstract thinking concentrated on understanding the concepts of an algorithm.
-Perrenet (2010) proposed an instrument for the measurement of students’ abstract thinking level for the concept of algorithm.
-Ginat & Blau (2017) used algorithm riddles that have several solutions that differ in their levels of abstraction to analyze CS students’ abstraction level.
+Some studies exist where the majority of the discussion revolves around abstract thinking and problem-solving aspects of computer science.
+For example, Haberman (2004) studied abstract thinking and concentrated on understanding the concepts of an algorithm.
+Perrenet (2010) proposed an instrument for the measurement of students’ abstract thinking levels for the concept of an algorithm.
+Ginat & Blau (2017) used algorithm riddles having several solutions differing in their levels of abstraction to analyze computer science (CS) students’ thinking abstraction levels.

 Aharoni (2000a) investigated the thinking process experienced by CS students when solving data structure problems in a DS course.
-He presented three different levels of abstract thinking observed amongst students explaining different data structures: programming-language oriented thinking; Programming-Oriented thinking; and Programming-Free thinking.
+He presented three different levels of abstract thinking observed among students explaining different data structures: programming-language-oriented thinking, programming-oriented thinking, and programming-free thinking.

-Programming-Language oriented thinking is a low level of abstract thinking, where the student uses programming language implementations to describe data structures.
-In other words, students who solved the problems at this level ignored the given structure, and instead opted to create new ones while dealing with the implementation details by using a specific programming language.
+Programming-language-oriented thinking is a low level of abstract thinking, where the student uses programming language implementations to describe data structures.
+In other words, students who solved the problems at this level ignored the given structure and instead opted to create new ones while dealing with the implementation details by using a specific programming language.

-Programming-Oriented thinking is a middle level of abstract thinking, where the student thinks of new data structures in terms of their implementation by some program, without referring to a specific programming language.
+Programming-oriented thinking is a middle level of abstract thinking, where the student thinks of new data structures in terms of their implementation by some program, without referring to a specific programming language.

-Programming-Free thinking is a high level of abstract thinking, where the solution is not related to the implementation of a data structure but to its concept as an object.
-In other words, students who solved the problems at this level used black box techniques, using familiar or given structures for creating new ones without implementing the former, ibid (2000a).
+Programming-free thinking is a high level of abstract thinking, where the solution is not related to the implementation of a data structure but to its concept as an object.
+In other words, students who solved the problems at this level used black box techniques, using familiar or given structures to create new ones without implementing the former (ibid, 2000a).